 2016 Winners

 TREP assists schools by securing speakers for their classrooms and other events.
-In an effort to address tomorrow’s work force, the speakers’ focus is limited to: manufacturing, distribution & healthcare careers, energy, math &science topics, or work-readiness.
+In an effort to address tomorrow’s work force, the speakers’ focus is limited to manufacturing, energy, math and science topics, or work-readiness.

 TREP is first and foremost an education-business partnership.
 All of our initiatives and projects depend on our membership’s engagement with one another.